 When to Rest and How to Recover while on a Bicycle Trip

-rest days bicycle touring
+rest days while cycling

 Cycling tours are very rewarding and challenging activities.
-They are a great way to not only push yourself to the limits of endurance, but also to experience a country.
+They are a great way to not only push yourself to the limits of endurance but also to experience a country.
 During our 30 months on the road, cycling from Italy to as far as the Philippines we got a deep insight into each country we visited, experiencing adventures we’ll never forget.

 Going on a cycling tour can take a physical, mental, and emotional toll on even the fittest and healthiest of cyclists.
 This reality underscores the importance of getting not just enough rest, but good, quality rest.
 By getting a breather from time to time you are doing your body a huge favor, as you keep it away from its breaking point.

-Perhaps just as important, you are giving yourself a better opportunity to appreciate the entirety of the tour, from the physical thrill of pedaling miles upon miles to experience the many sights and sounds along the way.
+Perhaps just as important, you are giving yourself a better opportunity to appreciate the entirety of the tour, from the physical thrill of pedaling miles upon miles to experiencing the many sights and sounds along the way.
 Such opportunity is often lost when you get drained, and instead of enjoying the ride, you labor through it, and the only thing you start caring about is the end of the journey.

 Disclosure: Some of our articles contain affiliate links.
 This comes at no additional cost for you and helps us keep this website up and running. (as Amazon Associates we earn commission from qualifying purchases)